pnp/blog/content/post/office-add-ins-community-call-april-14-2021.md

 idea, and scenario at [Microsoft 365 Developer Platform - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/idb-p/Microsoft365DeveloperPlatform)?\
 **One of our custom functions must access data (a table) not specified in the arguments.
-We\'ve noticed that calling Excel.run to request that data through the Excel request context on every formula invocation leads to concurrency issues (RichApi.Error: Wait until the previous call completes.)
+We've noticed that calling Excel.run to request that data through the Excel request context on every formula invocation leads to concurrency issues (RichApi.Error: Wait until the previous call completes.)
 Is there a flexible way to get this to work?**\